kakatur/fraud-detection-using-dbt-and-snowpark/seeds/generate_fct_swipe.md

-The included fct_swipe.csv contains ~600,000 production-grade swipe records generated using Python faker module.
-A number of real fraud scenarios have been coded in the script plus real-like fraud and non-fraud data has been generated for associated data elements as well.
+The included fct_swipe.csv contains ~400,000 production-grade swipe records generated using Python faker module.
+A number of real-world fraud scenarios have been coded in the script plus real-like fraud and non-fraud data has been generated for associated data elements as well.

 You may run the below Python script to generate the data.